High-rank subtensors of high-rank tensors: Optimal bounds for tensor rank subtensors using spanning techniques

-In this section we prove Theorem \ref{Minors theorem} in the case of the tensor rank.
+In this section we prove Theorem \ref{Subtensors theorem} in the case of the tensor rank.
 Given a vector space $V$ over a field $\mathbb{F}$, and a subset $U$ of $V$, we write $ \langle U \rangle$ for the linear subspace of $V$ spanned by $U$.
-The steps of the proof will be modelled after those of the following standard proof of minors for matrices.
+The steps of the proof will be modelled after those of the following standard proof of the existence of full-rank submatrices of matrices.
 Let $A: Q_1 \times Q_2 \rightarrow \mathbb{F}$ be a matrix.

 \begin{enumerate}

 \item We characterise $\rk A$ as the smallest $k \ge 0$ such that there exist vectors $L_1,\dots,L_k \in \F^{Q_2}$ such that $A_x \in \langle L_1, \dots, L_k \rangle$ for each $x \in Q_1$.